 Universal Design: Creating Homes That Work for Everyone

-Design isn’t just about how something looks, it’s about how it works.
-And when it comes to home remodeling, few approaches are more thoughtful or forward-thinking than universal design.
+Design isn’t just about how something looks.
+It’s about how it works.
+When it comes to home remodeling, few approaches are more thoughtful or forward-thinking than universal design.

-At Henderer Design + Build + Remodel, we believe your home should be a place that supports you and your loved ones through every stage of life.
-Whether you’re welcoming a new baby, recovering from an injury, aging in place, or simply planning for the future, universal design offers a more innovative, more inclusive way to remodel.
+At Henderer Design + Build + Remodel, your home should support you and your loved ones through every stage of life.
+Whether you’re welcoming a new baby, recovering from an injury, aging in place, or simply planning for the future, universal design offers a smarter, more inclusive way to remodel.

 What is universal design?

 Universal design is the concept of designing spaces that are usable by all people, to the greatest extent possible, without the need for adaptation or specialized features.
-According to the National Association of Home Builders (NAHB), it means creating environments that are accessible, functional, and welcoming, no matter a person’s age, size, or ability.
+According to the National Association of Home Builders (NAHB), it means creating environments that are accessible, functional, and welcoming, regardless of age, size, or ability.

 The 7 principles of universal design

-These seven guiding principles, developed by the Center for Universal Design at North Carolina State University, offer a clear framework for applying Universal Design in homes, public spaces, and products.
-They help ensure that environments are not only accessible, but also intuitive and comfortable for everyone.
+These seven guiding principles, developed by the Center for Universal Design at North Carolina State University, provide a framework for designing spaces that are intuitive, flexible, and easy to use.

 1. Equitable use.
 The design is valuable and marketable to people with diverse abilities.